Cupham/EchonetOntology/README.md

 ## Contributing

-PHAM, Van Cu initial and create the project.
+PHAM, Van Cu(Japan Advanced Institute of Science and Technology) initial and create the project.
+Yuto LIM (Japan Advanced Institute of Science and Technology) advisor Yasuo TAN (Japan Advanced Institute of Science and Technology) advisor

 ## Authors